slowrunner/Carl/Projects/EasyPiCamSensor/README.md

 **If you know how to make it better, create a pull request.**
 Perhaps I will learn how to merge other people's code.

-- I should have investigated http://www.brucelindbloom.com/index.html?ColorDifferenceCalcHelp.html
+- I should probably have investigated http://www.brucelindbloom.com/index.html?ColorDifferenceCalcHelp.html
-  for better color distance calculation.
+  for a better color distance calculation.